scalawithcats/scala-with-cats/src/pages/case-studies/crdt/generalisation.md

 to ensure that if two machines hold the same data in a per-machine counter, merging data will not lead to an incorrect result.
+Idempotent operations are ones that return the same result again and again if they are executed multiple times.
 Formally, a binary operation `max` is idempotent if the following relationship holds: